john-pachec0/Monitor/.vscode/README.md

-# VSCode Configuration for Untwist
+# VSCode Configuration for Monitor

 This directory contains VSCode workspace settings for iOS development with SweetPad.